Candle in the Wind

 "Candle in the Wind" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It was originally written in 1973, in honour of Marilyn Monroe, who had died 11 years earlier.

 In 1997, John performed a rewritten version of the song, "Candle in the Wind 1997", as a tribute to Diana, Princess of Wales.
 In 2004, Rolling Stone magazine listed the original version of the song at No. 347 of its 500 greatest songs of all time.

 Original version

 The original version, which is in the key of E major, appeared on John's 1973 album Goodbye Yellow Brick Road and was released as a single in 1974.
-The lyrics of the song are a sympathetic portrayal of the life of Marilyn Monroe.
-The song's opening line "Goodbye, Norma Jean" refers to Monroe's real name, Norma Jeane (more commonly spelled Jean) Mortenson.
-Taupin was inspired to write the lyrics after hearing the phrase "candle in the wind" used by Clive Davis in tribute to Janis Joplin: "I just kept hearing this term [and] I thought, what a great way of describing someone’s life".

 A live version was recorded on 14 December 1986 at the Sydney Entertainment Centre in Australia, featuring Elton alone with his piano with keyboard effects triggered by Elton during the performance.
 That version was released on 13 June 1987 on the album Live in Australia with the Melbourne Symphony Orchestra and as a single the following year.
+The single release of the original song reached No. 11 in the UK charts in 1974.
+At the time, it was not released as a single in the United States as "Bennie and the Jets" was chosen instead.